-The Federal Reserve proposes conducting other consumer and household surveys as needed not more than twice a year.
-These surveys could be conducted as one-on-one interviews or focus group sessions.
+Beginning in 2004, the Federal Reserve conducted other consumer and household surveys as needed not more than twice a year.
+These surveys were conducted as one-on-one interviews or focus group sessions.
 Experience has shown that focused discussions of twelve to fifteen respondents are most productive.
 For example, topics related to personal finance choices including, the quality, format, and understanding of the disclosures received from a financial institution about those product choices, can be better addressed in small focus group discussions.
 The goal for such focused discussions would be to identify what issues consumers want addressed and how they would like to receive this information.
 The Federal Reserve would work with the appropriate stakeholders to recruit small groups of consumers to serve as voluntary respondents.
 The Federal Reserve estimates these discussions may take up to ninety minutes.